 Teak is known for its quality, but there are some key differences between the grades of teak wood.
 Hardwood teak is graded based on strict quality criteria.
 Teak timbers are judged by appearance, by which part of the tree the wood is cut from, and by the age of tree.

-Let’s start with the lessor grades of teak C and D-Grade teak also known as sapwood.
+Let’s start with the lesser C and D-Grade teak, also known as sapwood.
 These are especially low grades of wood that are not suitable for legitimate outdoor furniture usage.
 Usually only used to make small trinkets in the villages near the forests where the tree was harvested, this low grade teak has variances that are drastic; in color, figure, density and stability.
 Often this grade of teak wood is darker, such that it resembles an almost reddish or deep brown color and has inclusions that are undesirable both in integrity and from a visual perspective.